-The Bridge Development Report (BDR) Submittal Checklist (Form 121-A, see FDM 103) contains a list of the key supporting elements that are required for the preparation, submittal and review of a BDR.
+The Bridge Development Report (BDR) Submittal Checklist (FDM 103, Form 121-A) contains a list of the key supporting elements that are required for the preparation, submittal, and review of a BDR.
 Include this Checklist with the BDR when submitted for review.
 The BDR Checklist consists of the following items: